Aghinagh GAA

-They have made it to numerous mid cork finals but won their first title in 2021 by beating ballincollig in the final 1-12 to 0-9 with Matthew McCarthy as captain and Liam Twohig was the player of the match on the cold, wet and dark night on November 2nd 2021 in Macroom.
-Also their juvenile teams have been very successful throughout the years.

 History

-Although there is reference to an Aghinagh team taking part in the Cork Senior Hurling Championship in the 1890s, the club in its current form was founded in January 1949.
+Although there is reference to a team from Aghinagh taking part in the Cork Senior Hurling Championship in the 1890s, the club in its current form was founded in January 1949.
 The club was originally called St. Augustine's and adopted royal blue and white as their official colours.
 A juvenile section of the club was established in 1969.
 In the early years of its existence, Aghinagh depended on the goodwill of farmers to provide suitable fields for pitches.
-In 1984 the club bought six and a half acres of land near the village of Rusheen.
+In 1984, the club bought six and a half acres of land near the village of Rusheen.
 In subsequent years this site was developed and dressing rooms were built.
 The pitch was officially opened in 1988.

+The club's Junior A footballers, having reached the final of the Mid Cork Junior A Football Championship on several previous occasions, won their title in 2021.
+In that final, held on 2 November 2021, Aghinagh beat Ballincollig on a scoreline of 1-12 to 0-9.